The Do’s and Don’ts of Detailing Your Interior

 Take a microfiber towel, spray it with an all-purpose surface cleaner and wrap it around a plastic ruler or wooden paint stick.
 You’ve just made a dashboard-cleaning tool that can even reach the narrow ledge where the dash meets the windshield.

 Vacuum out cup holders–or, if possible, remove them–to give them a thorough cleaning.
-You don’t want your car smelling like that last latte that spilled in them last week.
+You don’t always want your car smelling like that latte that spilled last week.

 Open all doors (including the hatchback if you have one) and wipe them down.
 Vacuum out the pockets.
 Wipe down the doors with a surface cleaner.

 Clean the windows, including the windshield and rear window.
-Roll your side windows down about halfway so you can clean the top edge.
+Roll your side windows down about halfway so you can clean the top inch on both sides.
 Make sure to use a clean, high quality lint-free cloth.
 Rotate the cloth frequently to avoid redistributing any dirt.
 Streaks can occur if you don’t.

 DO: Protect your interior surfaces